BionicSystemSolutions/pxt-Asl10SoundSensor/README.md

 ## TODO

-- [ ] Add a reference for your blocks here
+- [x] Add a reference for your blocks here
 - [x] Add "icon.png" image (300x200) in the root folder
 - [x] Add "- beta" to the GitHub project description if you are still iterating it.
-- [x] Turn on your automated build on https://travis-ci.org
 - [ ] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://makecode.mindstorms.com/packages/approval